What Are the Benefits of Prebiotics?

 - Decreased severity of certain skin conditions like eczema

-You may be wondering what the difference between probiotics and prebiotics is, especially because their names are so similar and they’re both used to improve gut health.
+You may be wondering what the difference between probiotics and prebiotics is, mainly because their names are similar and used to improve gut health.
 The primary difference between prebiotic and probiotic supplements is how they improve your gut health.

 Probiotics actively introduce living strains of food bacteria into your digestive tract.
 Beneficial bacteria can be decreased in many ways, such as taking antibiotics or having an illness like the stomach flu.
 Eating a poor or unbalanced diet can also lead to a decrease in beneficial bacteria.
 Probiotics help correct the issue by adding more positive gut fighters to your digestive army.